canarddu38/piscine_python/README.md

 # piscine_python
-Code for all 42 python piscines
+Code for all 42 python modules